Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 With the growing concern for the environment and the number of contaminants released in the past, engineers are constantly searching for new ways to filter and clean the air released by industrial processes.
 As a result, the dust control and collecting systems industry has been growing rapidly since its inception in the 19th century.

-The main types of dust-collecting processes are inertial separators, fabric filters, wet scrubbers, electrostatic precipitators, and unit collectors.
-Each of the different types is designed to meet the needs of specific industries regarding the type of particulate material to be collected.
+The primary types of dust-collecting processes include inertial separators, fabric filters, wet scrubbers, electrostatic precipitators, and unit collectors.
+Each type is specifically designed to address the unique needs of different industries based on the particular type of particulate material that needs to be collected.

-The function of dust collectors can vary according to their purpose.
-For example, industries that produce fine granular products may use a dust collector to collect material that has escaped during the production process.
-Fume and smoke collectors can filter extremely small particles.
+The function of dust collectors varies depending on their specific purpose.
+For example, in industries that produce fine granular products, dust collectors are used to capture any material that escapes during the production process.
+Fume and smoke collectors, on the other hand, are designed to filter out extremely small particles.

 Below is a brief description of the various methods and are just a few examples of the techniques presently used for dust collection and air purification.